lupyuen/lupyuen.github.io/src/star64.md

 [__Apache NuttX__](https://nuttx.apache.org/docs/latest/index.html) is a __Real-Time Operating System (RTOS)__ that runs on many kinds of devices, from 8-bit to 64-bit.

-The analysis that we do today will be super helpful for porting NuttX to the Star64 SBC.
+The analysis that we do today will be super helpful for __porting NuttX to Star64__.
 Let's inspect the microSD Images...

 !["All we need is a microSD"](https://lupyuen.github.io/images/star64-microsd.jpg)